 - “Plasma Lipids and Lipoproteins in Vegetarians and Controls,” The New England Journal of Medicine, 1975

-- “Fiber consumption and breast cancer incidence: A systematic review and meta‐analysis of prospective studies,” Cancer, 2020
+- “Fiber consumption and breast cancer incidenceIncidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time.: A systematic review and meta‐analysis of prospective studies,” Cancer, 2020

 - “Comparison of Nutritional Quality of the Vegan, Vegetarian, Semi-Vegetarian, Pesco-Vegetarian and Omnivorous Diet,” Nutrients, 2014